 Overdue Fines will accumulate to a maximum of $3.00 on any item.
 Patrons with fines and fees over $10.00 will be blocked from checking out additional materials.

 Lost or Damaged Materials

 Cardholders are responsible for the return in a complete and undamaged condition of all materials checked out on their cards.
 Until a child reaches the age of 18, the parent or legal guardian is responsible for all materials and fees.

 When an item is returned damaged or with parts missing, library staff will assess a fee up to the cost of the item based on the extent of the damage and the library’s cost to replace the material.

-When materials are 1 week overdue, the borrower will receive a reminder to return the items.
+When materials are 1 week overdue, the borrower will receive a reminder to return the items by mail or email.